Child/Teens Psychotherapy

 What happens in psychotherapy?

-Psychotherapy is not the same as giving advice or telling a person what to do.
-Instead, Dr Milburn will help the young person to understand the issues that are worrying them, so that he or she can decide for themselves how best to deal with them.
-In the sessions, which are normally weekly, the young person can talk about whatever he or she needs to without being judged, and in the knowledge that what they say will remain confidential.
+Psychotherapy is not the same as giving advice or telling you what to do.
+Instead, Dr Milburn will help you to understand the issues that are worrying you so that you can decide for yourself how best to deal with them.
+In the sessions, which are normally weekly, you can talk about whatever you need to without being judged, and in the knowledge that what you say will remain confidential.
 Individual sessions will usually last fifty minutes and take place in a comfortable and private setting.
-How many times the young person needs to come will depend on what is helpful for them
+How many times you will need to come will depend on what is helpful to you.